milanaryal/milanaryal.github.io/src/_posts/2023-09-29-how-to-sort-your-macos-apps-in-launchpad-to-its-default.md

 date: 2023-09-29 00:00:00 +0545
 ---

 You can use Launchpad to quickly open your apps on macOS.
+But sometimes it can become messy and scatter.
 If you want to arrange your apps in their default order, follow these steps.

 > See also: [How to reset your macOS Dock to its default](/how-to-reset-your-macos-dock-to-its-default/)